How to Transform Papercraft into a Plastic Like Hardness

 Category :

-What can I use to make my papercraft harden and stronger
+What can I use to make my papercraft harder and stronger

-I made a lot of anime paper craft and I too want my paper model to look awesome on display and last longer from the humidity and airy weather so I research a bit and found a few ways to harden papercraft.
-These are the list ;
+I’ve made a ton of anime papercraft and definitely want my paper models to look amazing on display and hold up well against humidity and changing weather.
+So, I did some research and found a few ways to harden papercraft.
+Here’s the list:

 Depending on whichever looks you prefer, choose the one you like most.

-Another ways to harden your model is to use fiber resin.
-Now I do not recommend using fiber resin because it’s toxic and I find it kind of a hassle to use.
+Another option for hardening your model is fiber resin.
+However, I wouldn’t recommend it because it’s toxic and can be a bit of a hassle to work with.

 Where can I buy Them?